-The importance of physics and computer studies to mankind is unequalled by any other sphere of learning.
+The importance of Mathematics and Sciences to mankind is unequalled by any other sphere of learning.
 According to Kopiyo (1986) in a paper entitled Changing the Face of Physics Education in Secondary Schools says; "Science is the greatest intellectual and cultural achievement of modern man.
 It's a fact that in those achievements Physics plays a role alongside other Science disciplines, if not more" Physics provides an opportunity for man to know more about nature and to understand himself and get power over his destiny which should not be a mystery; it also opens situations where all arithmetic gymnastics applies.
-The purpose of understanding the physical world around him both intellectually and culturally is that the learner uses that understanding to explain the behavior of matter that surrounds him and to utilize the environment for his own good.
+The purpose of understanding the physical world around himself both intellectually and culturally is that the learner uses that understanding to explain the behavior of matter that surrounds him and to utilize the environment for his own good.
 On the other hand Howson and Mclone (1983) noted that mathematics represents to one either a challenging intellectual stimulation and enjoyment or failure and drudgery.
 He observed that this is so because an accountant who miscalculates may waste time and money, while a nurse who miscalculates may kill someone.
 Its clear from the statement that mathematics is very important for our life for it controls virtually all our daily activities.
-For this reason performance in mathematics and science related subjects i.e. Physics, Chemistry and Biology has been of greater concern to examiners teachers, parents, curriculum developers and the world at large.
-The introduction of computer studies has also widened this focus.
+For this reason performance in mathematics and science related subjects i.e. Physics, Chemistry and Biology is of greater concern to examiners teachers, parents, curriculum developers and the world at large.

-Whitney (1966) writes that, "The study of Physics is important ....
-It consists of applying physical principles for our needs and pleasures.
+Whitney (1966) writes that, "The study of Physics is important It consists of applying physical principles for our needs and pleasures.
 The motor cars, trains, aero planes, cameras and electronic gadgets require the knowledge of Physics to exist.
 In addition to this, the national committee on Educational objectives and Policies (Gachati Commission 1976) noted that science contributes distinctive skills, concepts and perceptions different from those offered by other disciplines.
 The acquisition of those skills is greatly facilitated by structured formal education"

-The teaching and learning of computer studies and physics involves transmission of knowledge, Scientific skills and attitudes to learners by an experienced person called a teacher.
+The teaching and learning of mathematics and physics involves transmission of knowledge,

+Scientific skills and attitudes to learners by an experienced person called a teacher.
 Its carried out in such a manner as to encourage each student to:-